Rajeev Bharadwaj bags Sony TV’s Kaamna

 The show stars Agle Janam Mohe Bitiya Hi Kijo fame Abhishek Rawat and Chandni Sharma who was last seen in Ishq Mein Marjawan, have been locked to play leads in the show.

-The latest we hear is that actor Rajeev Bharadwaj, who has been part of shows like Kumkum Bhagya, Devon Ke Dev Mahadev and many more, has joined the cast of Kaamna.
+The latest we hear is that actor Rajiv Bharadwaj, who has been part of shows like Woh Apna Sa, Savitri Devi, Ek Mahanayak: Dr. B. R. Ambedkar, Zee Punjabi’s Ankhiya Udeek Diya and many more, has joined the cast of Kaamna.

 According to our sources, he will be Divya's husband, Abhishek and Chandni’s neighbour in the show.